ViolaFlower/Re-Console-Legacy/README.md

 - Improved memory and hardware usage
 - Improved world generation speed

+### ⚙️ Source Available
+All of the mods within Re-Console: Legacy are either open source or source available.
+This includes our Datapacks, which are available on GitHub.

 # ❓ Not your cup of tea?
 Consider trying the original [Re-Console](https://modrinth.com/modpack/legacy-minecraft) or [Console-idated](https://modrinth.com/modpack/console-idated).